This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 Customs Duty

-Every person importing/exporting goods to/from India is required to obtain an import export code irrespective of turnover.
+Every person importing/exporting goods to/from India is required to obtain an import export code (IEC) irrespective of turnover.

 Goods and Services Tax

-Every supplier shall be liable to be registered under GST in the state from where he makes a taxable supply of goods or services, if his aggregate turnover in a financial year exceeds INR 2 million (INR 1 million in the case of special category states).
+Every supplier shall be liable to be registered under GST in the State from where he makes a taxable supply of goods or services, if his aggregate turnover in a financial year exceeds INR 2 million (INR 1 million in the case of special category states).
 However, a supplier making exclusive supply of goods is liable to obtain registration if his aggregate turnover in a financial year exceeds INR 4 million (INR 2 million in case of special category states).
-A supplier can register on a voluntary basis even if the registration limit has not been exceeded.

 However, there are certain cases in which registration is compulsory, irrespective of threshold, such as persons making any inter-state supply and persons who are required to pay tax under reverse charge (as a recipient) among few other cases.